mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 * Viscoelastic calculations for studying earthquakes ([DeVries et al. 2017]())
 * Many-body quantum mechanical simulations ([Behler et al. ????](), [Isaac's group](), and many others)

-However, the technique I am discussing here is based on the key realizations that **we don't need input-output pairs in order to solve the PDE**.
+However, the technique I am discussing here is based on the key realization that **we don't need input-output pairs in order to solve the PDE**.
 Indeed, the problem statement itself (i.e. the choice of $G,\Omega$, and $B$) tells us everything we need to know to train $\tilde{u}$ to approximate $u$.